shortishly/haystack/README.md

 Haystack will automatically register and unregister docker containers using [SRV](https://en.wikipedia.org/wiki/SRV_record) records.
-Haystack it will automatically try to connect to Docker using the `DOCKER_HOST` and `DOCKER_CERT_PATH` environment variables, and will register any existing containers, and will continue to regsister (or unregister) further containers as they are created or destroyed on that docker host.
+Haystack will automatically connect to Docker using the `DOCKER_HOST` and `DOCKER_CERT_PATH` environment variables, and register any existing containers, and will continue to regsister (or unregister) further containers as they are created or destroyed on that docker host.